 The group discussed with haste on what they should ask the woman and what direction they should take after.
 After a moment, we’ve come up with what to do but before we go deeper into the town, I went near the woman and asked her some questions.

-Rhogar: The way you fight is worth of praise human.
-Allow me to know your name please.
+Rhogar: The way you fight is worthy of praise human.
+Allow me to know your name, please.

 The woman sensed that I’ve shown her enough education from my part, calming her down a little from her previous panicked state.
 She then presented herself.

 Rhogar: I understand.
-We were travelling on a caravan when we saw what was happening here from a considerable distance.
+We were traveling in a caravan when we saw what was happening here from a considerable distance.
 Is there any kind of leader or king in this town?

 Lina: Ye-Yes.
 We don’t have a king but we have the governor.
 Governor NightHill, he is responsible for the town, of its taxes and commands the guard as well.
 He lives in the keep of Greenest.